-Engineering curriculum (shown above) Admissions GPA of 2.0 or higher New first-year students CAN be admitted into the degree program, prior to enrolling at the University of Arizona.
+Special requirements to declare/gain admission? (i.e. pre- requisites, GPA, application, etc.) All students are enrolled as Engineering, No Major Selected until they have completed the following: • Calculus I with a grade of C or better • 12 or more UA credits of coursework within the Engineering curriculum (shown above) Admissions GPA of 2.0 or higher New first-year students CAN be admitted into the degree program, prior to enrolling at the University of Arizona.
 A student's eligibility is conveyed to admitted students by the ENGR Academic Affairs Office, if/when a student is also admitted to Honors College.
-Language other than English (or other second language) = 2 years (3 years recommended) Visual and performing arts = 1 year College preparatory elective = 1 year Admissions GPA = 3.0 or higher To declare a major in CS-Eng, students must be a College of Engineering student and: 1.
+History/social science = 2 years English (or language of instruction) = 4 years Mathematics = 3 years (4 years recommended) Laboratory science = 2 years (3 years recommended) Language other than English (or other second language) = 2 years (3 years recommended) Visual and performing arts = 1 year College preparatory elective = 1 year Admissions GPA = 3.0 or higher Due to capacity constraints, students who are admitted to the University of Michigan in Fall 2023 or later must first be selected for the CS major before they can declare the major.
+To declare a major in CS-Eng, students must be a College of Engineering student and: 1.
 Have completed at least one full term at UM Ann Arbor 2.
 Have an overall UM GPA of 2.0 or better in courses taken at the UM Ann Arbor campus and be in good standing 3.
-Have completed or earned credit by exam or transfer for at least one course in each of these categories all with a grade of C or better (no Optional P/F): a) Calculus (e.g., Math 115, 116 or 156) b) Calculus-based physics lectures (e.g., Physics 140 or 160) or chemistry lectures (e.g., Chem 130) c) Required engineering courses (Engr 100, 101, or 151) Complete at least 2 programming courses at UA Internship, practicum, or applied/experiential requirements?
+Have completed or earned credit by exam or transfer for at least one course in each of these categories all with a grade of C or better (no Optional P/F): a) Calculus (e.g., Math 115, 116 or 156) b) Calculus-based physics lectures (e.g., Physics 140 or 160) or chemistry lectures (e.g., Chem 130) c) Required engineering courses (Engr 100, 101, or 151) Completion of the Pre-Major Courses (shown above) GPA of 3.0 or higher in CSC 230, 210, and 245 Cumulative GPA of 2.4 or higher GPA of 2.0 or higher in all attempts at UA CSC courses Complete at least 2 programming courses at UA Internship, practicum, or applied/experiential requirements?
 If yes, describe.
 Yes Senior Interdisciplinary Capstone (ENGR 498A and ENGR 498B) Yes Senior Design Project (2 semesters) Yes Major Design Project Optional Students may earn up to 6 units of internship credit.